TianqiLi7398/deadbeat/data/Nov_30_Readme.md

 - time: (in sec)
 - ard: angle_1(rad), angle_2(rad), stair_command(each number from 0-4 related to a specific height of stairs)

-Qua: Calibrated files of Foot and Top trajectory
+Qua: Non-calibrated files of Foot and Top trajectory

 ## Processed files: json files
+In json files, all top and foot data are calibirated as unit of millimeter.